 They can be spontaneous and flexible as you need them to be.
 Pick a direction, pack up a positive attitude and go out there and see if you can find that sense of “play” close to home.

 Not sold yet?
 Hear me out.
 Traveling close to home allows you more time to explore places you can easily return back to.
 It won’t take a massive hit out of your paycheck.
 And overall, it comes at a far smaller cost to the environment than traveling worldwide.
 There is no way to travel fully green.
 What matters is understanding what choices you’re making are affecting the environment, and trying your best to pick & choose those battles.
-Pack that reusable water bottle, opt for a bus or train instead of plane, by locally from the places you go and try not to stay at a hotel too often.
+Pack that reusable water bottle, opt for a bus or train instead of a plane, buy locally from the places you go, and try not to stay at a hotel too often.

 We set out south this past weekend with our only mission being to find waves.
 Bunkering down in tents on the beach off the coast of Washington, we claimed this spot as the one we’d make work for the next two days.
 The winds from the water provided the perfect chorus to fall asleep during the night.
-But it also meant if you turned around during set-up, your tent would be blown half-way down the beach in the time it takes you to even unroll your sleeping mat.
+But it also meant if you turned around during set-up, your tent would be blown halfway down the beach in the time it takes you to even unroll your sleeping mat.

 Tenting it out is a great way to cut costs, as well as a way to grow closer to your friends.
-When it’s 4am and the sweet sounds of snoring are echoing all around you, it’s only your true compadres that’ll still speak to you in the morning after you chuck camping pillows at them all night.
+When it’s 4 am and the sweet sounds of snoring are echoing all around you, it’s only your true compadres that’ll still speak to you in the morning after you chuck camping pillows at them all night.